sahar-avsh/Zahra-Atrvash/README.md

 # Boun SWE 573
-## This repository has been created for Bogaziçi university Software development practice.
+## This repository has been created by Zahra Atrvash for Bogaziçi university Software development practice.
 ###### It represents:
 - Content of finished and ongoing projects on [Project section](https://github.com/sahar-avsh/Zahra-Atrvash/projects).
 - Content of research and discoveries on [Wiki section](https://github.com/sahar-avsh/Zahra-Atrvash/wiki).